 The Coast Guard has the right to board boats at random and as they see fit, including an offshore support vessel.
 Though they are there to ensure safety, when they board your ship, it can be a bit intimidating.
 If you do happen to be stopped by the Coast Guard and they board your ship, remember to relax and follow their instructions.
+Always make sure that your cesspool is annually serviced, get the help of Cesspool Service Suffolk.
 If you are following maritime rules and your boat is well-maintained, their inspection will go quickly and you will be able to get back to enjoying your sail.

 If you’ve never experienced a Coast Guard check, here’s a look at what you can expect during their boarding.

 The Coast Guard is Different than the Police

 Keep in mind, however, that while these differences between the Coast Guard and the Police might seem frightening, they are simply doing their job – protecting you and every other boater on the water.
 In fact, it’s not uncommon to see the Coast Guard out making inspecting, especially at times when the waterways are particularly busy.
 If you sail regularly, you’ll probably experience a check every year or two.